 Best For: Artistic, high-resolution photography.

 Unsplash is widely loved for its “authentic” look.
 Unlike the staged, corporate feel of some stock sites, Unsplash photos often look like they were taken by a professional lifestyle photographer.
-It hosts over 3 million high-quality curated images contributed by a community of over 300,000 photographers.
+It hosts over 3 million high-quality curated images contributed by a community of dedicated photographers.

-- License: It is free to use for commercial and non-commercial purposes under the Unsplash License.
+- License: Free to use for commercial and non-commercial purposes.
 Attribution is appreciated but not required.

 Pro Tip: Looking for unique visuals?
 Consider creating your own using AI image generation tools if you can’t find the perfect stock photo.